Fiber — we know we need it, but even with all the high-fiber foods out there, most people are still deficient. Are you getting enough fiber?

 5. Enhances Digestive Health

 Fiber is absolutely essential for supporting a healthy digestive tract.
-According to one review published by the University of Kentucky, including a few of the highest fiber foods in your diet could potentially help protect against a number of digestive issues, including stomach ulcers, constipation, diverticulitis and hemorrhoids.
+One review published by the University of Kentucky found that including a few of the highest-fiber foods in your diet could potentially help protect against a number of digestive issues, including stomach ulcers, constipation, diverticulitis and hemorrhoids.

 It could also prevent symptoms of gastroesophageal reflux disease (GERD), a condition that causes symptoms like heartburn, belching and nausea.

-In addition to whole grains like oats, rice or sprouted bread, other delicious options for breakfast foods with fiber include avocados, leafy greens or broccoli, all of which make a great addition to scrambled eggs or breakfast casseroles.
-You can also use high-fiber fruits like berries to top off your yogurt, cereal or oatmeal to help dial up the health benefits even more.
+In addition to whole grains like oats, brown rice or sprouted bread, other delicious options for breakfast foods with fiber include avocados, leafy greens or broccoli, all of which make great additions to scrambled eggs or breakfast casseroles.
+You can also use high-fiber fruits like berries to top off your yogurt, cereal or oatmeal to help dial up the health perks even more.

-Alternatively, try whipping up some side dishes with high in fiber foods to accompany your favorite meals.
+Alternatively, try whipping up some fibrous side dishes to accompany your favorite meals.
 Steamed broccoli, roasted Brussels sprouts or stewed okra are all tasty options that can complement any main dish.

 Need some inspiration to help get you going?
-Here are a few recipes that include healthy high-fiber foods that you can try making at home:
+Here are a few recipes that will help you to add fiber to your healthy diet:

 - Buddha Bowl with Flank Steak and Cashew Sauce